-Honda Element years to avoid — most common problems
+Best and worst Honda Element years — which to avoid

 Why you can trust REREV’s advice on which car model years to avoid: Our car experts look at official data, ask real drivers what they think, and talk to experienced mechanics to make sure our list is useful.
 This reliable info can make buying a car easier for you.
 Want to know how we do it?
 Find out more about our research methodology.